UnknownEnergy/me/README.md

 Here are some of my favorite books I would also recommend:

 - Emotional Intelligence - Book about the connection between our brain and emotions and how to better deal with them [Amazon Link](https://www.amazon.com/Emotional-Intelligence-Matter-More-Than/dp/055338371X)
-- The Diet Compas - Book about diet and health underlined with related studies for a healtier body and mind [Amazon Link](https://www.amazon.com/Diet-Compass-Science-Based-Nutrition-Healthier/dp/1950354296)
+- The Diet Compass - Book about diet and health underlined with related studies for a healtier body and mind [Amazon Link](https://www.amazon.com/Diet-Compass-Science-Based-Nutrition-Healthier/dp/1950354296)
-- The Red Queen - Book about evolution, history and fight between sex and mutating predators [Amazon Link](https://www.amazon.com/Matt-Ridley/dp/0060556579)
+- The Red Queen - Book about evolution, history and an endless fight between sex and mutating predators [Amazon Link](https://www.amazon.com/Matt-Ridley/dp/0060556579)
 - Extreme Ownership - Book about good and bad leadership.
-Should be read by your boss or you ;) [Amazon Link](https://www.amazon.com/Extreme-Ownership-U-S-Navy-SEALs/dp/1250067057)
+Should be read by your boss and you ;) [Amazon Link](https://www.amazon.com/Extreme-Ownership-U-S-Navy-SEALs/dp/1250067057)

 ## Others & Affiliates 🤝